 - Opportunity to fundamentally re-imagine the City's bus network

 - Consistent with the City's Transportation Management Plan objectives

 - Close partnership between the City of Alexandria and DASH

 A summary of Engagement Round #1 during Fall 2018 including input provided by the public survey, stakeholder workshop, and two public workshops.

-Two Public Workshops - This is the first round of community meetings that will focus on identifying priorities an discussing tradeoffs with the public.
-The workshops will be open house with a brief presentation and opportunities for input.
-The workshop is being held in two locations to ensure access and encourage participation.
+This was the first round of community meetings focused on identifying priorities and discussing trade-offs with the public.
+The workshops were held at two locations (October 16, 2018 at Durant Arts Center, and October 18, 2018 at Samuel Tucker Elementary School) to ensure access and encourage participation.